vclaudiu/manual_testing_portofolio/README.md

 1.7 Test Completion
 Exit criteria was evaluated and passed
 The traceability matrix was generated and can be found here:[Forward Traceability.pdf](https://github.com/vclaudiu/manual_testing_portofolio/files/11356205/Forward.Traceability.pdf)
-Test execution chart was generated, the final report shows.... -> describe the final report -> enter here test execution report/chart
+Test execution chart was generated, the final report that 4 bugs has been found from 6 test executed. [test execution.pdf](https://github.com/vclaudiu/manual_testing_portofolio/files/11356767/test.execution.pdf)

 2 SQL section